junior-jl/learning-python/data-structures-and-algorithms/notes.md

   <img src="https://user-images.githubusercontent.com/69206952/188961651-a5976954-aaf4-4c3a-9ec8-24c72a03c835.png"/>
 </p>

 If the BST is a linear structure, we would have to traverse _all the nodes_ to find the node we are looking for.
-Then, this would be a operation of O(n) in the worst case.
+Then, this would be an operation of O(n) in the worst case.
 If we have a non-linear structure for a BST, the time complexity significantly improves to O(log n).

 ##### Implementation